idvorkin/idvorkin.github.io/_d/SustainableWork.md

 -   Re-prioritize, re-assign resources
 -   Examples slipping

 **Flexible work hours** Everyone achieves work life balance differently, so we allow you to have flexible hours.

-But everyone says this, so here are some mechanisms we apply :
+An example of people working flexible hours was Sally, who had a 1 year old child, and wanted to work from home to be able  (blah)

+- No meetings after 4.
 -   Work where/when you want to -- remote work/results vs time oriented
 -   To ensure people can go home guilt free, have no meetings after 4.
     E.g. Sarah taking care of her child.

-**Remote work** Who wants to work from the office?
-Everyone says this but, we have high quality microphones in our scrum area, we use slack,

-_This could merge, but explicitly not merging to enable a quick skim as folks want this_ E.g. Sarah work remotely

--   To support working remotely, have chat rooms, high quality microphones, and meetings with video conferencing capabilities.

-**Unlimited Time off**

-High performing organizations use structural mechanisms to support the culture.
-Here are some mechanisms I put in place:

--   To encourage people to take care of themselves, have an [unlimited vacation policy](https://www.entrepreneur.com/article/269989) including taking extra days off during the holidays.

-**Team events** (Feedback on if this should be in a separate blog post) Work life balance shouldn't be limited to outside of work, we do team breakfasts, Friday afternoon beers and folks eat lunch together?
-(This is a place I need to get stronger)
+**Remote work** Why be limited to working in the office?
+Many folks want to work from home, or a plane, or from another country, and I'm all for it!
+A few examples of things we do to enable this are, heavy use of group messenger (Slack/Chime/etc), meetings in rooms with Video conferencing, having high quality microphones for ad-hoc group conversations.
+I tend to work from home a day or so every few weeks, so I get to experience the pain if our working from home experience isn't good enough.

+**Unlimited Time off** To encourage people to take care of themselves, we have [unlimited time off](https://www.entrepreneur.com/article/269989).
+Some people are willing to take advantage of this on their own, but many folks require encouragement :) For example, this year July 4th was a Wednesday, so I told folks I expected them to be "sick" either Monday and Tuesday or Thursday and Friday.
+As another example, when folks transfer internally into the team I encourage them to take a few weeks off as there are so few opportunities to take time off with a completely clear head.

+**Team events (aka soul)** Building a team with soul is a huge part of my job, and I'll have a separate post on the topic, but as a preview, here's me the day I came to work in a rainbow suit.

 ### The fine print